What is a clinical trial?

 What happens when the clinical trial is finished?

-After a clinical trial is completed and the data collected is studied, the FDA decides whether to approve continued development of the medicine.
-If the medicine that you received remains in development, you may be able to receive additional doses as an extension of the study.
+After a clinical trial is completed and the results are studied, the FDA decides whether to approve continued development of the medicine.
+If the medicine that you received remains in development, you may be able to get more doses as an extension of the study.

 If the results of the clinical trial show that the new medicine or combination of medicines works much better than standard treatment, the new medicine may become available to the general public.

-You should be fully informed about the possible risks and benefits of the trial before you consent to participate.
+You should be fully informed about the possible risks of the trial before you agree to participate.

-The ethical and legal codes that apply to medical practice also apply to clinical trials.
+The ethical and legal rules for medical practice also apply to clinical trials.
 Most clinical research is regulated by the U.S. government, with specific rules to protect the participants.
 Clinical trials follow a carefully controlled study plan (protocol) that explains what everyone will do in the study.
 During the clinical trial, researchers report the results of the trial at scientific meetings, to medical journals, and to government agencies.
 Your name will remain secret and will not be mentioned in these reports.

 eMedicineHealth Medical Reference from Healthwise